kostyaVyrodov/education/aws/LINUX_ACADEMY_COURSE.md

 - read replica must be managed manually: updated and maintenance
 - apps must be aware about read replicas and point them directly
 - read replica must be manually promoted
+- restoring a DB backup in other region requires a new master key
+- rds backup will remain after deleting of the db: snapshots, automated backups
+- Point in time backups are log-based and allow recovery from any point in the backup retention window.

 ## DynamoDB